Tecro-sj/TradeSkillMaster/README.md

 -More Price Sources (DBMinBuyOut: is now a DB with a 7 Day History.
 MinBuy: shows the avg from the first 50 auctions, from the last scan.
 Min BuyOut: Shows the price of the cheapest item, from the last scan)

--Shopping "/exact" scans can be setup in options (how many sidts you want too scan, default 0 (all))
+-Shopping "/exact" scans can be setup in options (how many sites you want too scan, default 0 (all))

 -Quick scan (experimental)